-DMD/MPH students must complete 13 credits in the MPH program in addition to their DMD courses.
-The program can be completed in four and one-half or five years.
+DMD/MPH students must complete 39 semester hours in the MPH program in addition to their DMD courses.
+DMD/MPH students are awarded three credits for the completion of their DMD degree; these credits count toward the MPH 42 credit requirement.
 Students begin taking MPH courses in their third year and take at least one course each semester.

-As for all MPH students, those pursuing the DMD/MPH must complete MPH core course requirements: one course each in of the five core knowledge areas, a methods course, a health care budgeting and management course, and the Applied Learning Experience (ALE).
+As for all MPH students, those pursuing the DMD/MPH must complete courses in the five core knowledge areas as well as a research methods, budgeting and management and the Applied Learning Experience (ALE).
+Requirements for the DMD/MPH track include Race, Culture and Ethnicity, a Health Literacy course, and Critical Evaluation of Scientific Literature (also taught at the dental school).
 The ALE requires students to synthesize knowledge acquired in coursework and apply it to a public health project of their own design involving at least 160 hours of practicum work.
 In addition, students also take Integration of Dental Public Health, a monthly seminar held throughout the program to help integrate public health work and dental studies.
-As the MPH in this program is a generalist degree, the remaining courses are taken as electives to complete the necessary credits for the public health degree.
+Candidates choose electives based on their own interests to fulfill the balance of the required credit hours.

 How do I apply?

 Students apply during their second year of dental education, either in September or December.
 Applicants with an interest in becoming board certified in dental public health will be given preference for admission.
 If recommended by the DMD/MPH Program Admissions Committee, students must then complete a separate application for admission to the MPH program.

 This program is open only to Tufts DMD students.
 Students can apply to the program during their second year of dental education.

 - Priority deadline- October 25th

 - Priority deadline- January 15th